Comrade-rn/E2C-Arduino-Intro/README.md

 # E2C Arduino Introduction

-This repository presents a short introduction to Arduino.
+This repository presents a short introduction to Arduino programming.

 ## Contents